Seven Business Records Management Tips

 Have one special place to put your receipts as soon as you receive them.
 For some people this may be a compartment in their wallet or purse.
 For others it could be a pocket in their day planner, a compartment in their laptop bag, or a special place in their vehicle....just as long as you get in the habit of putting your receipts in that same safe place every time.

-Tip #5: File your receipts promptly.
+Tip #6: File your receipts promptly:

 Every day or at least once a week...take those receipts you have put in that special place and file them.

 You can staple or tape small receipts on to copy paper and write out to the side: when, where, and why you bought that particular item.
-Then file them into a file system that works best for you.

 Another way you can manage your business receipts is by filing them into categories such as office supplies, advertising, utilities, etc.